medovina/MarioAI/README.md

 ## Building the game

-This version of MarioAI is compatible with Java 11 and probably older Java versions as well.
-Currently it will __not run correctly with Java 12 or 13__ (see "Java version compatibility", below).
+This version of MarioAI works with Java 11, 12, or 13, and probably older Java versions as well.

 The sources include .project files for Eclipse.
 You should easily be able to load them into Eclipse, IntelliJ, or Visual Studio Code, all of which understand the Eclipse .project file format.